About

 ◆Technical background

 I've been at this for over two decades, touching just about everything along the way.
-Some highlights from the archives:
+Some highlights from the day job:

 - CoffeeScript — used to be a top 10 contributor to jashkenas/coffeescript (now sitting at #9, but who's counting)